 Gentlemen prefer blondes from 1953

 In fact, the comedic timing, singing and dancing involved in this film show that she had considerable talents.
-The characters of Monroe and Russell are two showgirl best friends who go on adventures to Europe and get into all kinds of trouble along the way.
+The characters played by Monroe and Russell are two showgirl best friends who go on adventures to Europe and get into all kinds of trouble along the way.
 While the plot is less than substantial, watching Monroe and Russell work together is a treat, and Monroe’s rendition of “Diamonds Are a Girl’s Best Friend” has been widely emulated.
 Seeing these knockoffs of singers and actresses, including Madonna and Nicole Kidman, shows just how talented and charismatic Monroe was – while she makes it look easy, tributes are never very close.
 Besides, Russell and Monroe became friends during the shoot and Russell helped Monroe deal with her nervousness on set.

 Bus Stop from 1956